INFORMATION FOR ENGINEERS, ORTHOPEDIC SURGEONS, EPIDEMIOLOGISTS AND PHYSIOLOGISTS

 Footnote 5: 'Ski Binding Settings Based on Anthropometric and Biomechanical Data'; Malcolm Pope, DrMedSci, PhD; Robert Johnson, MD; Human Factors, Vol.18, pp 27-32, 1976.

-Footnote 6: 'Discretionary Settings' are allowed by international standard ISO 8061.
+Footnote 6: 'Discretionary Settings' are allowed by international standard DIN/ISO 8061.

 Footnote 7: 'The Biomechanics of Contemporary Ski Bindings'; Journal of Safety Research, Vol. 4, pp 160-171, 1972, Eugene Bahniuk; 'Analytical Studies of the Biomechanics of Contemporary Ski Bindings', Mechanics and Sports, The American Society of Mechanical Engineers, pp 221-236, 1975, Eugene Bahniuk; 'Theoretical Estimation of Binding Release Values', Orthopaedic Clinics of North America, Vol. 7, No. 1, pp 117-126, 1976, Eugene Bahniuk; and 'A Method for the Testing and Analysis of Alpine Ski Bindings', Journal of Safety Research, Vol 12, No. 1, pp 4-12, 1980, Eugene Bahniuk et al.

 Footnote 8: When the release setting is changed upward or downward, the entire uniquely-shaped release-envelope of any given ski-binding design, shifts upward or downward: the shape of each unique ski-binding's release-envelope does not change.
 This means that a release setting prescribes only one small aspect of the overall release function.
-This issue is important to understand and to recognize in terms of a key limitation of all release settings.
+This issue is important to understand and to recognize in terms of a key limitation of all release settings for all bindings.

-Footnote 9: Certification of compliance with ISO 9462 ('release characteristics' and some functions pertaining to 'retention'); ISO 9465 (retention); and ISO 11087 (ski-brakes) — by an independent lab — is mandatory in Germany, Austria, and Switzerland.
+Footnote 9: Certification of compliance with ISO 9462 ('release characteristics' and some functions pertaining to 'retention'); ISO 9465 (lateral toe retention during dynamic impact); and ISO 11087 (ski-brake function) — by an independent lab — is mandatory in Germany, Austria, and Switzerland.
 In Switzerland, non-certified alpine ski-bindings are removed from retail ski shops by the Swiss-BfU.

 Footnote 10: References: (1) Dominik Heim, MD; SITEMSH-Japan, 2016.
 (2) Zorko; Nemec; Matjacic; Olensek; Alpine Skiing Simulations Prove Ski Waist-Width Influences Knee Joint Kinematics; ISSS-Innsbruck, Austria, 2017.
 (3) Stenroos; Pakarinen; Jalkanen; Mälkiä; Handolin; Tibial Fractures in Alpine Skiing and Snowboarding in Finland: A Retrospective Study on Fracture Types and Injury Mechanisms in 363 patients; Scand J Surg Off Organ Finn Surg Soc Scand Surg Soc., Sept 2015, doi:10.1177/1457496915607410.
 (4) Improved Short Term Outcomes in Tibial Plateau Fractures of Snow Sports Injuries Treated with Immediate Open Reduction Internal Fixation; Janes, MD; Leonard, MSPH; Phillips, PA-C; Salottolo, MPH; Abbott, MD, Bar-Or, MD; ISSS-Innsbruck, Austria, 2017.